Tuesday February 20, 2018

 Thursday March 22, 2018

-from 7 to 9 p.m. at Roslindale House, 120 Poplar Street in the Rozzie Reads series,
+from 7 to 9 p.m. at Roslindale House, 120 Poplar Street in the Rozzie Reads series, with two featured readers,

-There will be an open mic following the features.
+An open mic follows the features.

 Free parking on Hawthorne & Poplar Streets, in unnumbered spaces, and at rear of Roslindale House.

 Autographed copies of Before the Alphabet are now available.

 Earlier news items about this book, followed by a reprint of a poem from the book.